Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: Related Work

-EnsembleDAgger \cite{DBLP:journals/corr/abs-1807-08364} leverages an ensemble-based uncertainty estimation, while ThriftyDAgger \cite{hoque2021thriftydagger} learns a budget-aware switching policy to triggers human interventions at high-risk states.
+To address the distribution shift in behavior cloning (BC) \cite{zhao2023learningfinegrainedbimanualmanipulation, chi2024diffusionpolicyvisuomotorpolicy}, DAgger \cite{DBLP:journals/corr/abs-1011-0686} introduces expert supervision during rollouts to iteratively aggregate the data distribution.
+SafeDAgger and LazyDAgger \cite{zhang2016queryefficientimitationlearningendtoend, hoque2021lazydagger} reduce human burden through safety prediction and switching cost modeling.
+HG-DAgger \cite{DBLP:journals/corr/abs-1810-02890} uses a human expert as a gating function and maintains exclusive control authority.
+EnsembleDAgger \cite{DBLP:journals/corr/abs-1807-08364} leverages an ensemble-based uncertainty estimation, while ThriftyDAgger \cite{hoque2021thriftydagger} learns a budget-aware switching policy to trigger human interventions at high-risk states.
 While these works improve intervention strategies, they are mostly designed for simulation or driving contexts, with limited application to real-world manipulation.
-RoboCopilot \cite{wu2025robocopilothumanintheloopinteractiveimitation, xu2025hactshumanascopilotteleoperationrobot} emphasizing fluent control transfer, but still relying on constant human monitoring.
-Fleet-DAgger \cite{hoque2022fleetdagger} and SIRIUS-FLEET \cite{liu2024siriusfleet} extend these strategies to multi-robot systems with supervision scheduling and prediction, but lack verifying on real-world complex tasks suck as bimanual, long-horizon and high-precision tasks.
+HIL-SERL \cite{luo2024hilserl} achieves a 100\% success rate in short tasks by reinforcement learning.
+RoboCopilot \cite{wu2025robocopilothumanintheloopinteractiveimitation, xu2025hactshumanascopilotteleoperationrobot} emphasizes fluent control transfer, but still relies on constant human monitoring, limiting its scaling in the real world.
+Fleet-DAgger and SIRIUS-FLEET \cite{hoque2022fleetdagger, liu2024siriusfleet} extend these strategies to multi-robot systems with supervision scheduling and prediction.
+We extend this research on real-world complex tasks such as bimanual, long-horizon, and high-precision tasks.
 In contrast to recent approaches using VQA-style success checking \cite{Luo_2024, ma2024generative,du2023visionlanguagemodelssuccessdetectors}, we adopt a reward model-style value predictor head as Task Sentinel that independently determines whether each step has succeeded.
-This module is fine-tuned on a InternVL2.5-2B and can be deployed alongside the policy on real robots, ensuring both real-time inference and deployment stability.